frePPLe/frepple/doc/user-guide/user-interface/getting-around/importing-data.rst

 Importing data
 ==============

-You can upload data files in a) native Excel format or b) CSV-text format.
+You can upload data files in a) **native Excel format** or
+b) **CSV format**.
 Clicking on the import arrow in the upper right corner allows you to select a the file to upload.
 FrePPLe automatically detects which of the two data formats you're using.

 The upload icon will only be available when you have add-permission on the data object you're uploading.
 A message is shown when you don’t have